 Wet food may be a good option for a picky eater, as many Yorkies are quite finicky.
 It also may be helpful for Yorkies missing teeth, since chewing dry food can be difficult.
 Additionally, many canned foods tend to be higher in protein and fat than dry foods, which is something to consider as Yorkies tend to not tolerate high fat-diets very well.

 Dry food is likely to be more processed than wet food, but it may help in reducing the tartar build-up on teeth,10 which can aid in preventing some of the dental issues that would require wet food in the future.
 It’s also likely to have a lower price tag.

-If you choose dry food, make sure you buy a formula specifically for small breeds to ensure that the kibble size is small enough for this tiny breed.
+If you choose dry food, make sure you buy a formula specifically for toy breeds to ensure that the kibble size is small enough for this tiny breed.

 My Yorkie won’t eat.
 What do I do?